enketo/enketo-dristhi/README.md

 10. create your own **js build system** that includes the enketo and androidcontext objects and their dependencies (enketo-dristhi-combined.min.js includes require.js itself so you don't want to use that)

-### WATCH OUT WHEN UPGRADING TO V2.x!
+### WATCH OUT WHEN UPGRADING!

+- although the built js file is included you'd want to ignore this and create your own build without the js mocks
-- requires re-doing XSLT Transformation because XSL sheets changed
+- requires re-doing XSLT Transformation if XSL sheets changed (assume that they changed)
 - please thoroughly check the styling of some common forms and compare with the old forms (pay particular attention to repeats, font sizes, colors).
 I expect there may be some styling issuess I may have overlooked or that I considered to be improvements (due to upgrade to bootstrap3) but you may disagree.
 - see outstanding issues